esenes/Dogleg-analysis/manual/readMATandsort_guide.md

 ##### Comment on the performance

-The choice of using a structure insthead of arrays has been criticized due to the minor performance which is intrinsic in the structure.
+The choice of using a structure insthead of arrays has been criticized due to the minor performance which is intrinsic in the use of  structures.
 This choice is motivated by the need of having a data structure which is easily understandable even after long time.

 Anyway apart for the use of the structure, Theo and me put a lot of efforts in the optimization of the algorythm as much as our progamming skills allow us.